mvolkmann/blog/src/swift/swift-ui.md

 ### @StateObject

-This creates an instance of an `ObservableObject` which is an object that publishes changes to its properties that are annotated with the `@Published` property wrapper.
+The `@StateObject` property wrapper is used to create an instance of an `ObservableObject` which is an object that publishes changes to its properties that are annotated with the `@Published` property wrapper.
 When the values of these properties change, the associated view `body` will be recomputed.

-Applying the `@StateObject` property wrapper to a view property that holds a class instance allows the view `body` to be recomputed when the value of any published property of the class instance is modified.
-The following example demonstrates this.
+The following example demonstrates this:

 ```swift
 class MyState: ObservableObject {